If you're looking for the best Apple Watch workout apps, we've sweated with the best out there

 The Zova Apple Watch app is used as a HR zone guide

-The Apple Watch feeds into that cardio story, and it monitors your heart rate through out – showing the zone you’re working in, which is also used by the audio coach to ensure you’re working at the right intensity.
-It’s a similar set up to popular gym workout outfit Orangetheory.
+The Apple Watch feeds into that cardio story, and it monitors your heart rate throughout – showing the zone you’re working in, which is also used by the audio coach to ensure you’re working at the right intensity.
+It’s a similar setup to the popular gym workout outfit Orangetheory.

 And that’s the thing we loved about Zova.
 The audio coaching and video examples are by far the best on test, with the coach making often spookily-timed technical corrections, that are clearly explained – and gives Zova a real-time workout class feel.
 It’s not robotic, and while all pre-recorded, it has an authenticity that’s not easily achieved – and that certainly helped us push harder than other apps.